 In this Paris one day itinerary, there is something for everyone, from museums, monuments, shopping, nice stroll, french coffee, to food, etc.!
 You will inevitably find satisfaction here even if you’re just spending 1 day in Paris.

-How to spend one day in Paris; The perfect Paris itinerary
+How to spend one day in Paris: The perfect Paris one day itinerary

 Step 1) A sunrise at the Eiffel Tower

 To make the most of your one day trip to Paris, leave your hotel before dawn!
 Put on your best walking shoes and head to the Eiffel Tower for a memorable sunrise in front of Paris’ most emblematic monument!

 To be more accurate, go to the esplanade of the Trocadero (Trocadero metro).
 This gigantic balcony offers an unobstructed view that faces the Eiffel Tower – it is indeed the ideal place to enjoy the first lights of the day embracing the Iron Lady.

 The terraces and gardens shape a gentle slope bordered by walnut trees and the century-old hazel trees offer a breathtaking view of the large basin of the Trocadero gardens.
 From here, you will get panoramic views on the Pont d’Iéna in the foreground, the Eiffel Tower and the grand Champ-de-Mars, with a vast open-air garden at the foot of the tower in the background!